abocis/abocis/README.md

 - 👋 Hi, I’m @abocis
-- 👀 I’m interested in ...Android application devoloper and ethical hacking
+- 👀 I’m  ...java and Android application devoloper
-- 🌱 I’m currently learning ... klotin
+- 🌱 I’m currently learning ... klotin, and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... aboucisse22@gmail.com